Aydin-ab/ray-aydin/doc/source/cluster/faq.rst

 You may also see failures in the log like:

-    This node has an IP address of xx.xx.xx.xx, while we cannot find the matched Raylet address.
+    This node has an IP address of xx.xx.xx.xx, while the system can't find the matched Raylet address.
 This may come from when you connect the Ray cluster with a different IP address or connect a container.